Republiek (political organisation): History

-The immediate cause of the establishment of the NRG were the celebrations which marked the sixtieth anniversary of Queen Beatrix and the closing of the Dam in Amsterdam for these festivities.
+The immediate causes of the establishment of the NRG were the celebrations which marked the sixtieth anniversary of Queen Beatrix and the closing of the Dam in Amsterdam for these festivities.
 On 20 January 1998, the NRG released a Republican manifesto, and on 29 January of the same year former NRG spokesman Erik van den Muijzenberg, under the eyes of the international press, proclaimed the Third Republic of the Netherlands on Dam Square.

 In 2005, the Republican Society and New Republican Society co-founded the magazine De Republikein ("The Republican"); all 1300 NRG members at the time automatically became subscribers.

-From a small movement with a few members, the organization in eight years time grew into a union with more than 1,300 members and seven regional offices as of 2006.
+From a small movement with a few members, the organization in eight years' time grew into a union with more than 1,300 members and seven regional offices as of 2006.